Codesota · Guides · TTS ModelsEight open-source systems, side by sideUpdated March 2026

 )

-Bark by Suno is unique in its ability to generate non-speech audio alongside speech.
-It can produce laughter, music snippets, sighs, and other paralinguistic sounds using inline tags.
-The GPT-style autoregressive architecture means it is slower (RTF 0.85) and requires more VRAM (~6 GB), but for creative applications where expressive, varied audio is needed, Bark remains unmatched.
-The MIT license makes it suitable for any commercial project.
+Bark is unique in its ability to generate non-speech audio alongside speech — laughter, music snippets, sighs, paralinguistic cues — using inline tags.
+The GPT-style autoregressive architecture makes it slower (RTF 0.85) and thirstier for VRAM (~6 GB), but for creative applications where expressive, varied audio is needed, Bark remains unmatched.
+MIT licence; suitable for commercial projects.

 Architecture